gifford-lab/mri-wrapper/README.md

 + `search_test_interval`: The iteration interval to test on validation set in hyper-parameter search.
 + `search_snapshot`: The iteration iterval to save model in hyper-parameter search.
 + `search_display`: The iteration interval to display the training loss in hyper-parameter search.
-+ `train_trial`: The number of training trial.
++ `train_trial`: After the best hyper-params are chosen, we will train this number of times and pick the best trial.
 + `debugmode`: The verbosity of log ('NONE'<'INFO'<'DEBUG').
 We recommend 'INFO' in most case.
-+ `optimwrt`: Choose the best param and training trial wrt to either accuracy or loss
++ `optimwrt`: Choose the best param and training trial with respect to either accuracy or loss
 + `outputlayer`: The name of the output blob that will be used as prediction in test phase